Greenbelt: British Christians, Syria And Assad

 Well, I supposed that choosing the most strident Christian critics of the Israelis I could think of might prove illuminating.
 Surely, I reasoned, they could not fail to indict Bashar Assad for instigating the conflict in Syria?
 Or using tank shells and aircraft on unarmed civilians?

-All of this did not happened overnight.
+All of this did not happen overnight.
 The conflict started in March 2011 when the Syrian government decided to shoot peaceful demonstrators.
 The Western media begun to document the abuse by the Assad regime, including disappearances and regular use of torture.

 I had hoped to start 2013 on a better footing, with longer, more thoughtful post but time and life are not so generous.
 I think the plight of the Chagossians deserves a wider audience: